inktrap/studyriffic/README.md

  - major
     - increase task number (after other fixes, test timing again)
     - IE problem (either fix it or forbid IE!)
+ - introduce a setting if labels should be present
+ - set setting if labels should be present to false
+ - remove numerical labels from introductions

  - run 1b as a test (new deadline?)
  - run main experiment